 The kitchen, garage and four of the bedrooms (Newt's Nook, Raptor's Roost, The Crow's nest and Lava Lounge) have televisions with Netflix and other internet based programming (not antenna/broadcast or cable TV).
 High speed wireless internet service is complimentary throughout the house and grounds.

-Heating & Cooling: The Inn uses a large tankless hot water heater to provide endless hot water for all five bathrooms and the kitchen.
+Heating & Cooling: Central air conditioning was installed in May of 2018.
+The Inn uses a large tankless hot water heater to provide endless hot water for all five bathrooms and the kitchen.
 This water heater also feeds a hot water "forced air" central furnace to heat the entire house, even in the coldest of months.
 Six of the eight bedrooms have ceiling fans and there are two ceiling fans in the kitchen.
 At least six other portable fans are available.
-At this time The Inn does not have air conditioning and there are very few days when we think it would be used.
-The Inn is in a heavily forested area adjacent to the water and in our part of Michigan it does not get real hot very often.
-The maximum temperature reached in 2014 was 86 degrees (two days total).
-The highest temperature reached in 2015 was 89 degrees.
-We did have one day in 2016 that reached 91 degrees.

 Our COMPLETE GUEST HANDBOOK contains all of this information and much more, including our Rental Agreement, House Rules, List of Amenities, all of the Lake Contour Maps and information about nearby rivers.